Estimated reading time: 14 minutes

 Join the Nielsen Homescan consumer panel today!!

-If chosen you will receive rewards by scanning the bar code on your grocery purchases and completing fun surveys with the scanner provided to you from Homescan Canada.
+If chosen, you will receive rewards by scanning the bar code on your grocery purchases and completing fun surveys with the scanner provided to you by Homescan Canada.

 I hope you take the time to get back on track and start the savings process in your grocery budget today.

 Get organized with a FREE freezer inventory, meal plan, shopping list, price comparison list, and much more, all for FREE.

 CLICK HERE to download all the free lists and even our family budget spreadsheet for FREE.